Keeping your data safe

 5. Who do we share your data with?

 5.1 We do need to share your personal data with some third parties in some circumstances.
-This could include production companies, Creative Diversity Network (see the section below at clause 5.3 on Diversity Monitoring), legal and regulatory authorities, insurers, our professional advisors and other third parties.
+This could include production companies, Creative Diversity Network (see the section below at clause 5.3 on Diversity Monitoring), legal and regulatory authorities, insurers, our professional advisors, third party service providers (such as those that help us to manage our Viewer Enquiries process) and other third parties.
+When we share your personal data with third parties, we ensure that your personal data is kept secure, is only used for the defined purpose, and is held and deleted in accordance with our data retention requirements.
 Your personal information will be made available to the public to the extent it is included in the Content.

 5.2 Should we send your personal information outside of the EEA to a country not recognised as providing appropriate protections, we put in place appropriate contracts or other safeguards to ensure your rights are protected.